MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 to modify them directly without Git's knowledge.

 A Git repository consists of this *.git* directory.
-Additionally, a repository can have a specific time-point, checked out.
+Additionally, a repository can have a specific time-point, checked out and visible.

 Now, let's create a project and start working on it.
 In this initial example, I'll create a list of anchors currently working at CNN.